DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Native Database Audit in ScyllaDB

 ScyllaDB provides built-in auditing features, particularly in its Enterprise Edition, which allow administrators to monitor and log database activities effectively.
-These native tools are configurable through the scylla.yaml file, enabling you to specify what types of activities to audit, where to store the logs, and how to structure the audit data.
+These native tools are configurable through the scylla.yaml file.

 Configuring Native Auditing